-Few are aware that autism is not just a social disability.
-To get the sense of disorganization inside the autistic mind, read the unedited writing of some autistics.
+Few are aware that autism is more than just a social disability.
+To get the sense of disorganisation inside the autistic mind, read the unedited writing of many autistics.
 They tend to be lengthy, repetitive, without a logical flow and focus.

 Professionals call this “executive dysfunction”.
 As a result, some aspects of autism therapy focus on helping autistics set goals, plan, control their impulses and develop flexibility thinking for the unexpected.

 Estimation: Many autistics have problems estimating the time, effort and commitment needed to perform tasks.
-They may develop “False Confidence” – the tendency to grossly over-estimate their talents or abilities to complete tasks together with the insistence that they have no problems delivering these estimates.
-Wise autistics factor in Murphy’s Law, let other people handle what he cannot handle and consults those with relevant experience.
+They may develop “False Confidence” – the tendency to grossly overestimate their talents or abilities to complete tasks together with the insistence that they have no problems delivering these estimates.
+Wise autistics factor in Murphy’s Law, let other people handle what they cannot handle and consult those with relevant experience.

 Priority: Autistics are often not able to develop a sense of importance.
 Everything is equally important.
 Non-autistics have an instinct for priority and will automatically zoom in to what is important (to them).
 Learning logical rules for scheduling is a very poor substitute for instinct.
 I believe that a major factor lies with the difficulty distinguishing likely from unlikely futures.

-Slow or Rash Decisions: Without instincts to guide them, decision making become a long and drawn out process of limited logical analysis.
+Slow or Rash Decisions: Without instincts to guide them, decision making becomes a long and drawn-out process of limited logical analysis.
 Some autistics become impatient and decide to short-cut decision-making.
 However, such decisions often turn out to be rash (and disastrous).

 Absolute Thinking: When confronted with a frustrating change of plans or some other personal emergency, some autistics feel an urge to give up and walk away.
 They may feel that their success is either all or nothing – if they could not accomplish a perfect outcome then it is a total failure.
 They find it hard to accept the concept of “just good enough”.